Dhanashri-Patil26/Sales-Insights-AtliQ-Hardware/README.md

 # 🧭 Project Planning

-The project planning follows the **AIMS Grid approach** used in the learning case study.
+The project follows the **AIMS Grid approach** used in the learning case study.

 ### Purpose